 How Nurses Help a NICU Mom

-For many moms, it was their nurses and care team who made all the difference during their time in the NICU.
-I spoke with a few NICU nurses, who really cemented the importance of documentation and making parents feel special in uncertain times.
+For many moms, their nurses and care team made all the difference during their time in the NICU.
+I spoke with a few NICU nurses, who cemented the importance of documentation and making parents feel special in uncertain times.
 “I work in a level 3 NICU, so most of our babies are so tiny and sick that the parents can’t hold them,” says Christina, a NICU nurse.
 “During that time, we have seen what helps the moms and dads.
-Making things for them like arts and crafts with their footprints or helping them create a journal to express their feelings; things as little as decorating their beds with pretty blankets even seem to help them.”
+Making things for them like arts and crafts with their footprints or helping them create a journal to express their feelings; things such as decorating their beds with pretty blankets even seem to help them.”

-For Amy, a NICU nurse in Florida, she finds that moms having the ability to watch the baby when they are not there (via a video feed) is very helpful.
+Amy, a NICU nurse in Florida, said she finds that moms having the ability to watch the baby when they are not there (via a video feed) is very helpful.
 And having support from veteran NICU moms really makes a difference.
 “We have NICView, which is a camera that each baby gets.
-The parents get a log-in so they can watch their baby even when they’re not able to be at the hospital,” she says.
+The parents get a log-in to watch their baby even when they cannot be at the hospital,” she says.
 “Previous NICU moms would also sometimes bring their little NICU graduate to the meetings to give hope to the current moms.”